Athar-Jamil-Raihan/wp-live-chat-support/readme.txt

 It is highly recommended that you upgrade to WP Live Chat Support version 4.4.0 for security reasons.

 == Changelog ==

+= 7.0.06 -2017-03-13 - Low Priority =
+* Enhancement: 'Open Chat' button changes to 'Chat Accepted' once a chat is active
+* Bug Fix: Compatibility bug fix for decryption in the Pro version

+= 7.0.05 - 2017-03-01 - Low priority =
+* Fixed broken links on the plugins page

 = 7.0.04 - 2017-02-15 =
 * Fixed a bug that caused messages to be returned encoded after refreshing the page